justinabrahms/imhotep/README.md

                         Number of the pull request to comment on --cache-directory CACHE_DIRECTORY
-                        Path to directory to cache the repository --report-file-violations
+                        Path to directory to cache the repository --linter LINTER [LINTER ...]
+                        Path to linters to run, e.g. 'imhotep.tools:PyLint' --shallow             Performs a shallow clone of the repo --github-domain GITHUB_DOMAIN
+                        You can provide an alternative domain, if you're using github enterprise, for instance --report-file-violations
                         Report file-level violations, i.e. those not on individual lines